huan/gas-freshdesk/README.md

 #### 1.2 `MyFreshdesk.listTickets(options)`

 List or search for tickets.
-Return a array of Tickets instance.
+Return a array of instances of Ticket.

 * `options.email`: email address of requester
 * `options.requester_id`: requester_id of requester